cloud66/help-old/_posts/stack-features/2012-01-02-database-replication.md

 	<p>The process of database replication will disrupt your database serving your application for the duration of scaling up and scaling down.</p>
 </div>

+The disruption time depends entirely on your database type and size, and different databases may require a restart and/or a complete backup in order to warm-up the new server.
+This disruption will occur every time you scale up your server.

+For example, during a PostgreSQL scale-up, after reconfiguring the primary database and restarting it, a `pg_start_backup()` command is issued to output data in order to populate the new server.
+Your database is unavailable during this procedure.
+We subsequently issue a `pg_stop_backup` command that makes your database available again.

 <h2 id="how-it-works">How it works</h2>

 - We fire up another server in your cloud